jorsanpe/cpmbits/docs/documentation/project-descriptor.md

 * The application contains one package named `sqlite3`.
 The directory `<project_root>/sqlite3` is expected to contain the sources of the package.
 * When building the application, all source files in the `sqlite3` package will be compiled using the flags `-g -DSQLITE_MUTEX_NOOP`.
 * The application will be linked agains the libraries `libpthread libssl`.
+* The `spdlog` bit packages will be compiled using the bit defined flags plus the defined `-DSPDLOG_COMPILED_LIB` flag.
-* When running the tests, an additional `tests/mocks` package will be included in the compilation of each test suite.
+* When running the tests, an additional `tests/helpers` package will be included in the compilation of each test suite.
 * When running the tests, all source files in the `sqlite3` package will be compiled using the flags `-g -DSQLITE_MUTEX_NOOP -O0`.
 * When running the tests, each test suite will be linked against the libraries `libpthread libssl libCppUTest libCppUTestExt`.